ksavery/react-app/docs/general/introduction.md

-# The Hitchhiker's Guide to `react-app`
+# Guide to `react-app`

-The [`README.md`](https://github.com/react-boilerplate/react-boilerplate#features) gives you adequate information on how to clone boilerplate files, install dependencies and launch the example app.
+The `README.md` gives you adequate information on how to use this boilerplate.
 Once you've done that, this document is intended to give you a taste of how `react-app` works.
 It still assumes basic knowledge of React, Redux and `react-router`. **If you're completely new to React, please refer to https://github.com/petehunt/react-howto instead!**

 This is a production-ready boilerplate, and as such optimized for browsers, not for beginners.
 It includes tools to help you manage performance, asynchrony, styling, everything you need to build a _real_ application.
 Before you get your hands dirty with the source code, we'd like you to go through a checklist that will help you determine whether or not you're ready to use this boilerplate.
 It's not because we're _holier-than-thou_, but rather because we genuinely want to save you the frustration.

 ## Tech Stack

 Here's a curated list of packages that you should be at least familiar with before starting your awesome project.
-However, the best way to see a complete list of the dependencies is to check [package.json](https://github.com/react-boilerplate/react-boilerplate/blob/master/package.json).
+However, the best way to see a complete list of the dependencies is to check [package.json](../../../../package.json).

 ### Core